a-merezhanyi/Find-a-Pair/README.md

 You have to find two identical.
 Click on both to win a round.<br>
 Do your best in 55 seconds.
 Watch the red line (a time counter).<br>

-If it's too hard - uncomment the line 163 in game.js to see hints. ;)

 **coded by Anatol Merezhanyi @e1r0nd_crg**<br>
 **https://www.youtube.com/c/AnatolMerezhanyi**<br>